canonical/tdx/README.md

 <a id="supported-hardware"></a>
 ## 3. Supported Hardware
-This table lists the Ubuntu versions and the hardware\* they support:
+This table lists the Host OS Ubuntu versions and the hardware\* they support:

 | Ubuntu Version | Processor | Code Name | TDX Module Version |
 | - | - | - | - |